Bakau: Infrastructure

 Bakau is perhaps the most developed settlement in the Gambia, with excellent communication facilities.
 Only the major roads are paved and the rate of electricity connection is almost universal.
 There are several hotels and a few guest houses.
-The only national Stadium, The Independence Stadium, is located here.
+The only national stadium, the multi-purpose Independence Stadium, is located here.

 The national broadcaster, Radio Gambia, is located in Bakau at its Mile 7 studios.
 UN country headquarters is also located here with different foreign embassies.
 There is also a large military camp, a police barracks and a fire brigade.